qperfect-io/MimiqDemos/GHZ/ghz.md

 MIMIQ offers several advantages over physical quantum computers for our study:
 1. No connectivity limitations between qubits
-2. Exact simulations at large scales (depending on entanglement)
+2. Possibility for both noisy and noise-free simulations
-3. Efficient Matrix Product State (MPS) representation of GHZ states
+3. Ability to simulate large scales via efficient Matrix Product State (MPS) methods

-These features allow us to simulate GHZ circuits with hundreds or even thousands of qubits, making MIMIQ ideal for benchmarking algorithms for real quantum computers.
+These features allow us to simulate GHZ circuits with hundreds or even thousands of qubits in the exact regime, making MIMIQ ideal for designing, testing and benchmarking quantum algorithms.

 In the following sections, we'll demonstrate how to efficiently generate GHZ states with 50 qubits and study the influence of gate errors and idle time errors using MIMIQ's noisy simulation capabilities.

-First lets set up some new parameters:

 ### Adding Noise To Simulations